quixio/quix-cli/docs/cli-reference/apps/create.gen.md

 **Usage:**

 ```
-quix apps create [<library-item>] [options]
+quix apps create [<library-item-id>] [options]
 ```

 **Arguments:**

-- `<library-item>` : If omitted, an interactive list is displayed.
+- `<library-item-id>` : If omitted, an interactive list is displayed.
 Use this argument to manually specify the library item you want to use.
-Use `quix cloud applications library list` to see all available items.
+Use 'quix app library' to see all available items.

 **Options:**